hcote/Jeopardy-Game/README.md

+## NOTE
+* The jeopardy API request is http, not https, and therefore cannot be hosted on github or heroku
+* To see app, clone down this repo, and open index.html in your browser

 # Technologies Used:
 * API / AJAX (Jeopardy and Responsive Voice)
-* HTML, CSS, JavaScript, jQuery, Git/Github
+* HTML, CSS, JavaScript, jQuery

 # Approach
 * Wanted to focus more on JavaScript than HTML and CSS